| Quick Links

 your store directly between the two stores because as they compete

+against each other, you will be caught in the cross fire.
 RULE 4: Make sure the niche you choose is large enough to support

+your business.
 Sometimes the market you want to sell to is just too small to support

 the business you want to have.
 If this is the case you have two options: